select/audius/README.md

 Audius is the ultimate streaming music player.

 - Create playlist, no login required, stored in the indexDB in your browser.
-- Share your playlists as hyperlinks and as files.
+- Share your playlists as hyperlinks, files and in Matrix rooms.
 - Queue songs, play history.
 - Organize playlists with drag and drop.
-- Supports: YouTube/.mp3/.oga/.wav/.mp4/.webm/.ogg URLs.
+- Supports: YouTube/Vimeo/.mp3/.oga/.wav/.mp4/.webm/.ogg URLs.
 - Runs "offline" - a pure HTML5 app that can run without a server.
 - Plays Imgur "Most Viral" as video stream.
+- Create your own web channels with the build in web scraper.
 - Set start end times of media items (e.g. to cut of trailing silence)
 - Split YouTube full albums into seperate songs.
+- Connect to the Matrix network and create rooms to share and discover music with your friends.

 ## Extension